Your Attendees Will Remember your Interactive Session

 As a last step before the live event, it’s important to make sure your speakers feel confident.
 You could consider having an onsite drop-in session the day before they are set to speak.
 This will provide them with a chance to run through the technology and have any questions answered.
 EventMobi can even send one of our onsite reps to help facilitate!

 Making your sessions interactive is a sure way to make your event is a memorable experience for your attendees.
-If you get their buy-in and prepare your event speakers with lots of lead time, you set everyone up for success.
+If you get their buy-in all you need to do is begin preparing your event speakers with the proper tools and lots of lead time, you set everyone up for success.

 If you have any questions or want to chat with our event consultants about implementing these features: